In this article:

 With edge computing, retailers can boost their agility by:

-- Reducing shrinkage Stores can identify and prevent instances of errors, waste, damage and theft, via in-store cameras and sensors, as Edge AI can be leveraged to analyse relevant data.
+- Reducing shrinkage Stores can identify and prevent instances of errors, waste, damage and theft, via in-store cameras and sensors, as Edge AI can be leveraged to analyze relevant data.

 - Improving inventory management Edge computing applications can use also in-store cameras to alert store associates when shelf inventories are low, reducing the impact of stockouts.